jaredLunde/render-props/packages/rect/README.md

 # Rect
-A state container which provides a simple interface for retrieving the bounding client rect of a referenced element.
+A state container which provides an interface for retrieving the bounding client rect of a referenced element.
 The bounding client rect will update each time the window resizes - a behavior which can be turned off by setting the prop `recalcOnWindowResize` to `false`.
 It doesn't provide values for `x` and